13 New Year’s Resolutions That Finally Work—Here’s the Method

 The key shift is this:

-You stop asking “Should I eat healthy?” and instead ask “What’s the default option available?”
+You stop asking, “Should I eat healthy?” and start asking, “What’s the default option available?”

 3. I Save Money Automatically Before I Can Spend It

-Willpower tends to break down when it comes to money because spending is emotional, immediate, and often impulsive.
+When it comes to money, willpower often breaks down because spending is emotional, immediate, and sometimes impulsive.

 So instead of trying to “be better with money,” you automate the behavior: